jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 |                     |  |  |                                               |
 +---------------------+  |  +-----------------------------------------------+
 ```
-Compared to the `netdev` interface, the 802.15.4 Radio HAL is more specific and
+As seen, the 802.15.4 Radio HAL is more specific than `netdev` and doesn't
-only includes pure radio operations.
-Note that the blocks in the old approach
-are not necessarily at the same layer as the ones in the new approach, because
-the current lower layer architecture doesn't have a clear layer distinction.
+include any 802.15.4 MAC components.

 # 4. Architecture
 ```